jmyers7/book/_sources/chapters/theory-to-practice.md

 plt.tight_layout()
 ```

+Smaller values of the bandwidth $h$ correspond to "spikier" kernels and hence "spikier" density estimates.
+Larger values of $h$ correspond to smoother estimates.
+In the first two KDEs above, the local peak around $\$500$ is apparent, but the (relatively) large bandwidth $h=0.3$ in the last KDE appears to have "over-smoothed" the estimate and we've lost most of that peak.

-So, we've seen that KDEs are supposed to serve as estimates for the density curves of datasets, but they are highly sensitive to the choice of bandwidth $h$.
-How do you choose $h$?
-Just like the 'number of bins' parameter for histograms, you are best off first letting the computer decide the bandwidth for you, and then manually fine-tune it (if needed) until you get a KDE that you believe best represents the data.
+How do you choose the bandwidth in a KDE?
+Just like the "number of bins" parameter for histograms, you are best off first letting the computer decide the bandwidth for you, and then manually fine-tune it (if needed) until you get a KDE that you believe best represents the data.